The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 I’m Not Immune to This

-This isn’t written from a place of purity.
-Plenty of watches have passed through my hands.
-Some were learning experiences.
-Some were misjudgments.
-Some were casualties of changing taste.
+This piece, criticism, whatever… isn’t written from a place of purity.
+Plenty of watches have passed through my collection.
+Some were learning experiences, others misjudgments, and some were casualties of my own changing taste.

-The idea of buying a watch, any watch, with the intention of keeping it for the rest of my life has become quietly radical.
-Not because it’s expensive or rare, but because it asks for patience.
-It asks for confidence in one’s own taste.
-It asks for the willingness to let a watch reveal itself slowly.
+The idea of buying a watch, any watch, with the intention of it staying with me for the rest of my life has become an almost radical thought.
+That watch doesn’t have to be expensive or rare; the experience has become methodical, regardless of cost.
+To be this deliberate means finding confidence in one’s own taste and a willingness to let a watch reveal itself slowly.

 What the Churn Costs Us